dipy/dipy/doc/faq.rst

   The best ever designed numerical library numpy.

-2. Which python interpreter do your recommend?
+2. Which python console do your recommend?

   ipython

 3. What do you use for visualization?

-  We use fosvtk(fvtk) this is actually using python-vtk from dipy.viz import fvtk
+  We use fosvtk(fvtk) this depends on python-vtk from dipy.viz import fvtk

 4. What about interactive visualization?